IorioD/MTD-manager-console/Setups/Falco_setup.md

    kubectl apply -f your-falco-talon-deployment.yaml
    ```

-   3.Access the logs
+   3. Access the logs
    Now that Falco Talon is configured to save logs to the PVC, and the PVC is powered by OpenEBS Local PV, here's how you can access those logs directly.
-The direct node access is the fastest and most efficient because your Local PV data is physically on the filesystem of the node where the PV is located.
+Direct node access is the fastest and most efficient because your Local PV data is physically on the filesystem of the node where the PV is located.

    3.1  **Identify the PersistentVolume (PV) and its associated node/path:**
        First, find which node your `falco-talon-logs-pvc` is bound to and the specific path of the PV on that node.